How to Naturally Treat Bipolar Disorder

 While it’s not entirely clear how light therapy works, it’s believed to help boost brain chemicals linked to mood and sleep.
 Most often, it’s used to treat seasonal affective disorder (SAD). ²⁴

-Light therapy is currently being used to help manage depressive symptoms associated with bipolar disorder. ²⁵ With that said, it’s unlikely you’ll notice any reduction in manic episodes from light therapy and, therefore, should seek treatment for that down other avenues.
+Light therapy is also used to help manage depressive symptoms associated with bipolar disorder. ²⁵ With that said, it’s unlikely you’ll notice any reduction in manic episodes from light therapy and, therefore, should seek treatment for that down other avenues.

 3.)
 Interpersonal and Social Rhythm Therapy (IPSRT)

-Interpersonal and social rhythm therapy (IPSRT) is meant to stabilize an individual’s daily rhythm – from sleeping to waking to eating proper meals.
-The “interpersonal” aspect of this therapy is directly related to an individual’s moods and how it affects their day-to-day life.
+Interpersonal and social rhythm therapy (IPSRT) is meant to stabilize your daily rhythm – from sleeping to waking to eating proper meals.
+The “interpersonal” aspect of it is directly related to your moods and day-to-day life.
 Through “social rhythm,” the goal is to help you develop a long-term daily routine that reduces bipolar symptoms.

 If you plan to seek out IPSRT, it’s important to understand the different phases of treatment.
 These are as follows: